 Many organizations are still finalizing their plans for Easter.
 Please bookmark this page and visit often as new events and activities will be added soon!

 Here are some of the top places to grab brunch on Easter Sunday in San Francisco.
-Each recommendation includes the neighborhood, cuisine and a per meal pricing estimate (does not include drinks).
+Each recommendation includes the neighborhood, cuisine, and a per-meal pricing estimate (not including drinks).

 One of the best events scheduled for Easter in San Francisco is the Union Street Spring Celebration and Easter Parade.
-This annual event offers a variety of fun family activities and features the food of some of Union Street's best restaurants.
+This annual event offers great food and a variety of fun activities for the whole family.

-Kids will enjoy the large inflatable bounce houses, a climbing wall, and dozens of hands-on children's activities.
-During the event, your kids will also have a great time at the petting zoo, taking a pony ride, and mingling with several costumed characters.
+Kids will enjoy the large inflatable bounce houses, a climbing wall, and dozens of hands-on activities.
+During the event, your kids will also have a great time at the petting zoo, taking a pony ride, and meeting several costumed characters.

-Several Union Street restaurants will serve their delicacies to attendees in an outdoor bistro setting.
+Union Street has an excellent selection of restaurants that will be serving up their delicacies to attendees in an outdoor bistro setting.

-This event is held on Union Street in San Francisco's Marina district.
-You will find the festivities between Gough and Fillmore streets.
+This event is held on Union Street between Gough and Fillmore Streets in San Francisco's Marina district.

-Here are some additional fun events this Easter Weekend in San Francisco!
-Most of these events are still in the works for 2016.
+Here are some additional events this Easter weekend in San Francisco!
+Some of these events are still in the works for 2017.
 Read on to learn more about what to expect for this year and I'll update them as soon as they are announced.

 Sunday night is the perfect time to unwind and enjoy a lovely sunset while cruising on the SF Bay.
-This two-hour cruise includes two drinks of your choice from beer, wine, soda, or water.
+This 2-hour cruise includes two drinks of your choice: beer, wine, soda, or water.
 This casual cruise takes you past SF attractions including the Golden Gate Bridge, Alcatraz Island, and the Palace of Fine Arts.
 You will also get amazing views of downtown San Francisco.

-Join the cast of Beach Blanket Babylon at 2pm or 5pm on Sunday, April 5.
+Watch the always popular, always hilarious Beach Blanket Babylon at 2pm or 5pm on Sunday, April 16.
 These matinee shows are open for all ages.
-This long running musical comedy is popular, so get your tickets early!
+This long running musical comedy is in high demand, so get your tickets early!